 German majors completing the program will satisfy the study abroad requirement.

-If you would like further information or have questions about Wheaton in Germany, please contact Dr. Grant Henley, Department Chair and Associate Professor of German.
+If you would like further information or have questions about Wheaton in Germany, please contact Dr. Clint Shaffer, Associate Professor of German.

 How to Apply